Aeolian Islands, Italy

 Vulcano, together with Lipari and Panarea, is one of the Aeolian Islands with the most nightlife options.

-Vulcano, a popular nightlife destination in the 1980s, still has that attractive atmosphere, even though many of the clubs from that era have closed.
+A popular nightlife destination in the 1980s, Vulcano still has that attractive atmosphere, even though many of the clubs from that era have closed.
 Today, the beach is a popular meeting place for young people who enjoy an aperitif by the sea or a take-away pizza while watching the sunset.

 There are several bars, restaurants and clubs in the Porto di Levante area, with "Il Castello" standing out for its multi-functionality.
-The Stevenson Cellars, located near the port, is a must place for fans of live music and good wine.
+Cantine Stevenson, located near the port, is a must place for fans of live music and good wine.

 Food in Vulcano